RenderKit/ospray/README.md

 For convenience the attenuation is controlled the same way as with the [Glass](#glass) material.
 Additionally, the color due to attenuation can be modulated with a [texture](#texture) `map_attenuationColor` ([texture transformations](#texture-transformations) are supported as well).
-The `thickness` parameter sets the (virtual) thickness and allows for easy exchange of parameters with the (real) [Glass](#glass) material;
-internally just the ratio between `attenuationDistance` and `thickness` is used to calculate the resulting attenuation and thus the material appearance.
+If present, the color component of [geometries](#geometries) is also used for the attenuation color.
+The `thickness` parameter sets the (virtual) thickness and allows for easy exchange of parameters with the (real) [Glass](#glass) material; internally just the ratio between `attenuationDistance` and `thickness` is used to calculate the resulting attenuation and thus the material appearance.

 <img src="https://ospray.github.io/images/material_ThinGlass.jpg" alt="Rendering of a ThinGlass material with red attenuation." width="60.0%" />